 Key Stage 2

 Through high quality teaching, children are taught to use running, jumping, throwing and catching in isolation and combination as well as developing their flexibility, strength, technique, control and balance.
 They apply these skills to competitive team games.
 Year 6 are chosen to be Sports Ambassadors, whose role it is to encourage and promote sporting activities at lunchtimes.
-KS2 children also have the opportunity to take part in swimming lessons, where they are taught to use a range of strokes effectively over a distance of 25 metres.
+KS2 children also have the opportunity to take part in swimming lessons, where they are taught to where they are taught to perform safe self-rescue in different water based situations and to use a range of strokes effectively over a distance of 25 metres.